March 20, 2019

 So, what does that mean to you?
 For one, there’ll be lots of competition for the best suppliers, venues and dates in the summer months.
 Why not consider doing something wild and going for a mid week or out of season wedding?
 There could be some great offers out there many wedding industry suppliers will be keen for business during their low season – and a winter wedding can be spectacular and rather unique, especially in a marquee.

 Well geographically, the wedding report states that 35% of all weddings took place in the Southern England in 2018, followed by North West England and the East Midlands which each accounted for 13% of weddings.
 London accounted for just 3% and Scotland just 1%.

-In terms of ceremony location, we continue to see the trend for holding wedding ceremonies at the reception venue, rather than at a place of worship, grow in popularity; 67% of weddings are now held at the reception venue as opposed to 60% two years ago.
+In terms of ceremony location, we continue to see the trend for holding wedding ceremonies at the reception venue, rather than at a place of worship, grow in popularity; 67% of weddings were held at the reception venue; two years ago this was just 60%.
 Weddings held at places of worship dropped to just 23% in 2018.